yogesh080/Basic/README.md

 	5.Polymorphisum :
-		-> it is proces of doing a work/functionality in many ways
+		-> it is proces of doing a work/functionality in many ways *Two type of Polymorphisum -
+			Runtime(dynamic) achived by method over-riding
+			compile(static) achieved by using method overloading
 		1. method overloading - same method different parameter -> by changing the sigature :
 				Sinature :